 3. When both inputs are ON, the output is OFF.

-A Flip Flop is two NOR gates wired together as shown below.
-When NOR gates are arranged this way an amazing thing happens.
-The simple electrical device gains the ability to change states via electrical impulses.
+A Flip Flop is common device used in memory where two NOR gates wired together as shown below.
+When NOR gates are arranged this way, an amazing thing happens.
+The simple electrical device gains the ability to change states permanently via momentary electrical impulses.
 It is like a switch that can be turned on or off by electricity.
 Once a flip flop is set to a state, say off, it will remain in the off state until it is sent another electrical impulse.
 That makes the flip-flop a perfect device for storing data.
 Once set, it will stay in either the ON or OFF state indefinitely.

 A flip-flop is two NOR Gates combined in an arrangement as shown below.
 The output of one gate is connected to the input of the other gate and vice versa: